-Each season's map depicts trap locations and their count results for Potato Tubermoths, Potato Psyllids, Aphids, Leafhoppers, etc., and are automatically updated each week as trap results are collected.
-Each season, OSU-HAREC and Anderson Geographics work to improve these tools, and welcome feedback from the public.
+Each season, counts of several key pests, including Potato Tubermoths, Potato Psyllids, Aphids, Leafhoppers, etc., are updated weekly as trap results are collected.
+Each year, OSU-HAREC and Anderson Geographics work to improve these tools, and welcome feedback from the public.

-NOTE: Map is an alert system only.
+NOTE: This is an alert system only.
 Growers are still encouraged to set their own traps and contact OSU-HAREC for training and more information.